HL7/fhir-saner/input/pagecontent/measure_automation.md

 [stratifier](https://www.hl7.org/fhir/measure-definitions.html#Measure.group.stratifier.criteria) and other criteria components within the measure are deemed to be the "normative" definition of the measure.
 However, measure developers may wish to provide alternative implementations to support application environments that cannot support FHIRPath, or which have access to a high quality CQL engine.
-These definitions can be supplied using the [Measure Population Alternate Criteria](StructureDefinition-MeasurePopulationAlternateCriteria.html) extension.
+These definitions can be supplied using the [Measure Alternate Criteria](StructureDefinition-MeasureAlternateCriteria.html) extension.
 This extension allows alternate criteria to be supplied which can support evaluation on systems not having support for the preferred (and normative) specification for the measure.

 ### Other Measure Definition Content
 A computable public health measure may reference [ValueSet](https://www.hl7.org/fhir/ValueSet), [ConceptMap](https://www.hl7.org/fhir/), [CQL definitions](https://cql.hl7.org/), [SearchParameter](https://www.hl7.org/fhir/SearchParameter) and